Yuhan-Ren/yren0434_9103_GA/README.md

 **The way to drive animation: Interaction**

-I chose the interaction method to add animation effects to the code, including the following: the fish following, the cat opening its eyes, the cat making a sound, and the appearance of a smiley face.
+-I chose the interaction method to add animation effects to the code, including the following: the fish following, the cat opening its eyes, the cat making a sound, and the appearance of a smiley face.
 These animations are triggered by the user's mouse movement/click and key press, which increases the interactivity and interest of the work.

 **Properties of Animated Images:**